 Book Blogger List

-This well-organized site is for fiction only.
+This well-organized site is for fiction and non-fiction.
 A convenient drop-down menu off the navigation bar lets you choose the genre.
 I had more luck with the reviewers who posted their blogs on this site than any other.

 The Indie View